QuaCaTeam/quaca/docs/tutorials/first_calculation.md

 Further physical assumptions and subtilities are explained in [this paper](http://link.aps.org/doi/10.1103/PhysRevLett.117.100402).
 ## 2. Populate the input file
 There are lots of things we could change in the above setup without changing the formula we have to use.
-For example, imagine we want to calculate the exact same situation as above, but with a *blabla* atom.
 Because of this inherent modularity QuaCa reads an input file that contains all these parameters, so that the program does not have to be recompiled on each change.

 The parameters are written in  a `.ini` file.